Whether you’re a seasoned athlete or a weekend warrior, participating in sports is good for your body and mind.

 Force or trauma does not only occur during contact with another player.
 Twisting or turning the joints wrong way can also lead to a sprained ankle, back injury or dislocation.
-In other example, repetitive movements during sports can develop wear and tear on a joint.
-For instances, sports, such as tennis or baseball may involve the same motions repeatedly which may cause tendinitis.
+In another example, repetitive movements during sports can develop wear and tear on a joint.
+For instance, sports, such as tennis or baseball may involve the same motions repeatedly which may cause tendinitis.

 How Chiropractic Care Can Help

 Chiropractic care for sports injuries involves spinal adjustments, which are intended to reduce pressure on the nerve and allow the body to coordinate the healing process.
-After an adjustment, the flow of nerve impulses improves, pressure is released in the joints, which may decreases muscle tightness and promote healing.
+After an adjustment, the flow of nerve impulses improves, the pressure is released in the joints, which may decrease muscle tightness and promote healing.

 Choosing a Chiropractor for Sports Injury Treatment